someStranger8/Snake-Game/Mods/README.md

 # Mods

-this is where you can create a pull request and make a mod for the game you can add bookmarklet and tamper monkey scripts here
+this is where you can create a pull request and make a mod for the game you can add bookmarklet and tamper monkey scripts here or you can your own mod that you created to the mods.js file

 here is a bookmarklet that makes your score 999999:
 ```javascript